0xE111/cat-400/docs/tutorials/03 - messages/readme.md

 ...
 ```

 Awesome!
 We just set up systems that communicate by sending messages and reacting on them.
-While it may seem a bit complicated, it's definitely worth it because your systems are truly independent, your code is not tangled and you now have a lot of opportunities like sending messages over network or saveing them in order to reproduce ("playback") user inputs.
+While it may seem a bit complicated, it's definitely worth it because your systems are truly independent, your code is not tangled and you now have a lot of opportunities like sending messages over network or saving them in order to reproduce ("playback") user inputs.